 Local Foods, Local Places

-Local Foods, Local Places is a program supported by EPA, the U.S. Department of Agriculture (USDA), the U.S. Department of Transportation (DOT), the Appalachian Regional Commission (ARC), and the Delta Regional Authority (DRA) to help create more livable places by promoting local foods.
-Together, the agencies are investing $650,000 in the Local Foods, Local Places program, which aims to:
+Local Foods, Local Places is a program supported by EPA, the U.S. Department of Agriculture (USDA), the U.S. Department of Transportation (DOT), the Centers for Disease Control and Prevention (CDC), the Appalachian Regional Commission (ARC), and the Delta Regional Authority (DRA) to help create more livable places by promoting local foods.
+Together, the agencies are investing $800,000 in the Local Foods, Local Places program, which aims to:

 - Boost economic opportunities for local farmers and businesses, and foster entrepreneurship;